-This bill responds to concerns that employers are able to perpetuate or conceal sexual harassment via employment-related waivers and/or arbitration agreements.
-Accordingly, it would add new Labor Code section 432.6 to preclude employers from requiring applicants, current employees or independent contractors to agree as a condition of employment, continued employment or the receipt of any employment-related benefit to waive any right, forum, or procedure related to any violations of the FEHA and the Labor Code, including the right to file a claim with a state or law enforcement agency.
+This bill would add new Labor Code section 432.6 to preclude employers from requiring applicants to agree as a condition of employment to waive any right, forum, or procedure related to any violations of the Fair Employment and Housing Act and the Labor Code, including the right to file a claim with a state or law enforcement agency.
 It would also preclude employers from threatening, retaliating, or discriminating against any employee or applicant (including terminating their application for employment) who refuses to consent to the waivers prohibited under this section.
-It would also specify that any agreement that requires an employee to opt out of a waiver or to take any affirmative action to preserve their rights will be considered a condition of employment.

 Prevailing plaintiffs who enforce their rights under this section would be entitled to recover their reasonable attorney's fees and injunctive relief (e.g., reinstatement, nullification of the improper contract provisions, etc.) Although AB 3080 does not mention arbitration specifically, the author has indicated it is intended to essentially prohibit mandatory arbitration for both FEHA and Labor Code claims.

-This bill would also add new Labor Code section 432.4 to preclude employers from requiring as a condition of employment, continued employment or the receipt of any employment-related benefit that an applicant, employee or independent contractor agree to not disclose any instance of sexual harassment the employee or independent contractor suffers, witnesses, or discovers in the workplace or while performing a contract.
-It would also preclude the employer from requiring the applicant, employee or independent contractor to agree not to oppose any unlawful practice or from exercising any right or obligation or participating in any investigation or proceeding with respect to unlawful harassment or discrimination.
+This bill would also add new Labor Code section 432.4 to preclude employers from requiring as a condition of employment that an employee or independent contractor agree to not disclose any instance of sexual harassment the employee or independent contractor suffers, witnesses, or discovers in the workplace or while performing a contract.

-Lastly, it would amend the FEHA by adding new Government Code section 12953, specifying that it shall be an unlawful employment practice, thus implicating the FEHA, for an employer to violate proposed new Labor Code sections 432.4 and 432.6.
+Lastly, it would amend FEHA by adding new Government Code section 12953, specifying that it shall be an unlawful employment practice, thus implicating FEHA, for an employer to violate proposed new Labor Code sections 432.4 and 432.6.